MicrosoftDocs/azure-dev-docs/articles/jenkins/azure-dev-spaces-and-aks.md

 ---
-title: Using the Azure Dev Spaces Plug-in for Jenkins with Azure Kubernetes Service
+title: Tutorial - Use Azure Dev Spaces with Azure Kubernetes Service
-description: Learn how to use the Azure Dev Spaces plug-in in a continuous integration pipeline. ms.topic: tutorial ms.date: 10/23/2019
+description: Learn how to use the Azure Dev Spaces plug-in in a continuous integration pipeline.
+keywords: jenkins, azure, devops, azure dev spaces, aks, azure kubernetes service ms.topic: tutorial ms.date: 10/23/2019
 ---

-# Tutorial: Using the Azure Dev Spaces Plug-in for Jenkins with Azure Kubernetes Service
+# Tutorial: Use Azure Dev Spaces with Azure Kubernetes Service

 Azure Dev Spaces allows you to test and iteratively develop your microservice application running in Azure Kubernetes Service (AKS) without the need to replicate or mock dependencies.
 The Azure Dev Spaces plug-in for Jenkins helps you use Dev Spaces in your continuous integration and delivery (CI/CD) pipeline.